 Help in the house

-We ask volunteers to give a 25 hours work per week, normally over 5 days, and help with meals and cleaning up.
-Work involves assistance with house renovations, planting/harvesting crops, helping in the garden, processing food, house and animal sitting if we go away.
+We ask volunteers to give a 25 hours per week, normally over 5 days, and help with meals and cleaning up.
+Help involves assistance with house renovations, planting/harvesting crops, helping in the garden, processing food, house and animal sitting if we go away.

 Specific jobs we have set for ourselves (and any helpers) in the short-term(ish) include: